Intellection/rails_notebook/README.md

 And then execute:

 	$ bundle
+	$ bundle update

 Make sure there is no ~/Library/Jupyter/kernels directory.
 If there is, make sure this is removed before running.

 Please ensure that the following dependencies are installed prior to running the Rails Notebook.

-1) ipython - 4.0.2

-2) Rails - 4.2.5

-3) conda 3.19.0

-4) ruby 2.2.1p85

-5) sqlite 3.9.2

-6) Anaconda 2.1.0

-7) Python 2.7.11 (comes with Anaconda 2.1.0)

-ZeroMQ is a high-performance asynchronous messaging library, aimed at use in scalable distributed or concurrent applications.

-Install via Homebrew:

-	$ brew tap homebrew/versions

-	$ brew install zeromq
+    ipython 3.0.0 and above, ruby 2.2.1p85 and above Python 2.7.11 (Rails Notebook not compatible with Python 3)

-Run to start the notebook navigate to the root of the Rails application and run:
+To start the notebook navigate to the root of the Rails application and run:

     rake rails_notebook

-Also ensure that the notebook is marked as a "Trusted" under File > Trusted Notebook.
+Running the notebook for the first time, requires the notebook to be marked as "Trusted" under File > Trusted Notebook.
 You may be prompted to restart the notebook.

+## Developer Installation Guide
+Follow the following instructions to get rvm and ruby installed: https://rvm.io/rvm/install .
+The rails notebook is compatible with Ruby 2.2.1 and above.
+Once rvm is installed, run:

+    rvm install ruby 2.2.1 (or greater)

+Ensure that rvm is using the correct ruby version by running:

+    ruby --version
+    -> 2.2.1p85

+If this is the incorrect version, run:

+    rvm use ruby 2.2.1

+Next, from https://repo.continuum.io/archive/index.html, download Anaconda 2.4.1.
+Ensure that "Anaconda2" is precedes the file name (for Python 2.7)

+    e.g., for MacOSX: Anaconda2-2.4.1-MacOSX-x86_64.sh (PYTHON 2.7 NB)

+To install Anaconda, navigate to the directory with the downloaded .sh file and run:

+    bash Anaconda2-2.4.1-MacOSX-x86_64.sh

+Next, ensure that Anaconda is added to your PATH variable by adding the following line to ~/.bash_profile:

+    export PATH="/Path/To../anaconda2/bin:$PATH"

+Restart the terminal before proceeding.

+# Validating your environment

+To ensure that the correct dependencies have been installed, run the following:

+    which anaconda
+    > /Path/To../bin/anaconda
+    which python
+    > /Path/To../anaconda/bin/python
+    python --version
+    > 2.7.11, Anaconda 2.4.1

+If the above are incorrect, you likely need to update your PATH variable in ~/.bash_profile and restart the terminal.

+# Almost there:

+Next, clone the Rails_notebook repository by running:

+    git clone https://github.com/Intellection/rails_notebook.git /Path/To../rails_notebook
+    cd /Path/To../rails_notebook

+Then install the required gems (this may take some time):

+    gem install bundler
+    bundle install
+    bundle update

+Don't worry about the "WARNING:  Unable to pull data from ..."

+Open lib/rails_notebook/command.rb with your editor and uncomment (line 32):

+    # create_static_symlink!

+Save and exit.

+# Test your installation
+The repository comes with an example Rails application.
+To test the Rails Notebook, change to the test_app directory located under spec/test_app and run:

+    rake db:reset db:seed
+    rake_rails_notebook

+Open the railsNotebook.ipynb notebook.
+Upon the first time running the notebook select "Trust Notebook" via:

+    File > Trust Notebook

+Then restart the notebook via the Terminal (CTRL+C twice)

+Finally, run the notebook again using:

+    rake rails_notebook

 ## Why does Rails_notebook exist?